devstream-io/devstream/docs/plugins/argocdapp_plugin.md

     # version of the plugin
     # checkout the version from the GitHub releases
     version: 0.2.0
-  # optional; if specified, dtm will make sure the dependency is applied first before handling this tool.
+  # if specified, dtm will make sure the dependency is applied first before handling this tool.
-  dependsOn: [ "TOOL1_NAME.TOOL1_KIND", "TOOL2_NAME.TOOL2_KIND" ]
+  dependsOn: [ "ARGOCD_INSTANCE_NAME.argocd" ]
   # options for the plugin
   options:
     # information on the ArgoCD Application